 - RESIDENCE HALL GUEST ALLOWANCES: Residence hall residents are allowed guests after open hours provided they meet the following requirements:

 - Residence hall guests are restricted to the open-hours policy, which allows visitors from 10 a.m. to midnight, Sunday through Thursday, and 10 a.m. to 1 a.m. on Friday and Saturday.
 Guests may visit bedrooms only during the approved hours; however, guests are allowed in secured main lounges 24 hours a day.
-The Director of Student Life may make exceptions to this rule.
+The Director of Residence Life may make exceptions to this rule.

 - No more than two guests per resident.